frida/frida-website/_i18n/en/_docs/stalker.md

 instrumented blocks may contain additional instructions to call the probe function.
 Thus whenever a probe is added or removed, the cached instrumented blocks are all destroyed and so all code has to be re-instrumented.
-Note that this data parameter is only used if the `callback` is a `CModule` as when JavaScript is used, it is simpler to use a closure to capture any required state.
+Note that this data parameter is only used if the `callback` is a C callback – e.g. implemented using `CModule` – as when JavaScript is used, it is simpler to use a closure to capture any required state.

 ### Trust Threshold